Books

 – Bell, M., Faire, L. ‘Germs, genes and postcolonial geographies: reading the return of tuberculosis to Leicester’, UK, 2001‘.
 Cultural Geographies 2006.

-– with Datta, K. and Fernando, S. ‘Gender, caring work, and the embodiment of kufungisisa: Findings from a global health intervention in Shurugwi District, Zimbabwe‘.
+– Brown, T., Datta, K. and Fernando, S. ‘Gender, caring work, and the embodiment of kufungisisa: Findings from a global health intervention in Shurugwi District, Zimbabwe‘.
 Health & Place 2022

 – with Taylor, S. ‘Global health geographies’, in Crooks, V.A., Andrews, G.J., Pearce, J. (Eds) Routledge Handbook of Health Geography.
 2018